China: Coronavirus death toll spikes | DW | 04.02.2020

 Read more: Coronavirus?
 How to tell it's not cold or flu

-The virus has spread globally, with of infection cases reported in more than 20 countries.
-Germany reported its 12th case late Monday evening.
-Also on Monday, the US reported its second case of person-to-person transmission.
+The virus has spread globally, with infections reported in more than 20 countries.
+Germany reported its 12th case late Monday evening while the US reported its second case of person-to-person transmission.

 Only one death has occurred outside of China, in the Philippines.